Menorca Discovery Tour

 The friendly atmosphere of our holidays continues into the evening.

-Despite its status as island capital Maó (Mahón in Castilian) has a comfortable small-town feel and we will spend some time exploring its ancient centre on foot.
+Despite its status as the island's capital, Maó (Mahón in Castilian) has a comfortable small-town feel and we'll spend some time exploring its ancient centre on foot.
 We’ll see the beautiful hybrid architecture standing side-by-side with fragments of the old city walls and the occasional church.

-Menorca’s northeast coast holds some of the island’s prettiest scenery.
-Our first stop is the village of Es Grau, set overlooking a horseshoe-shaped bay, from where we take a short stroll to admire the view.
-We then continue to Cap de Favàritx for dramatic views out over the coast before stopping at the pretty fishing village of Fornells for lunch and a visit to the Torre to Fornells, one of the many fortifications on the island.
-On the way home we will visit Monte Toro, the highest point on Menorca, before taking the Cami d’en Kane back to Mahon.
+Menorca’s northeast coast boasts some of the island’s prettiest scenery.
+Our first stop is the coastal village of Es Grau, set overlooking a horseshoe-shaped bay, from where we take a short stroll to admire the view.
+We continue to Cap de Favàritx for dramatic views out over the sea before stopping at the pretty fishing village of Fornells for lunch and a visit to the Torre de Fornells, one of the many fortifications on the island.
+On the way home we'll visit Monte Toro, the highest point on Menorca, before taking the Cami d’en Kane back to Mahon.
 The Cami d’en Kane was the first road built right across the island by Sir Richard Kane, the first governor of Menorca, in the 18th Century.

 Discovery Tour holidays involve active sightseeing and you should expect to spend lots of time on your feet.
 Optional short walks of approximately 2½ miles allow you to stretch your legs and see the best of the local scenery.